 - (a) General requirements.
 Each expense must be reported under only one type of expense, unless a portion of the expense fits under the definition of or criteria for one type of expense and the remainder fits into a different type of expense, in which case the expense must be pro-rated between types of expenses.
 Expenditures that benefit lines of business or products other than those being reported, including but not limited to those that are for or benefit self-funded plans, must be reported on a pro rata share. - (b) Description of the methods used to allocate expenses.
-The report must include a detailed description of the methods used to allocate expenses, including incurred claims, Federal and State taxes and licensing or regulatory fees, and other non-claims costs, to each health insurance market in California.
+The report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 must include a detailed description of the methods used to allocate expenses, including incurred claims, Federal and State taxes and licensing or regulatory fees, and other non-claims costs, to each health insurance market in California.
 A detailed description of each expense element must be provided, including how each specific expense meets the criteria for the type of expense in which it is categorized, as well as the method by which it was aggregated.

 - (1) Allocation to each category should be based on a generally accepted accounting method that is expected to yield the most accurate results.
 Specific identification of an expense with an activity that is represented by one of the categories above will generally be the most accurate method.
-If a specific identification is not feasible, a health plan or health insurer should provide an explanation of why it believes the more accurate result will be gained from allocation of expenses based upon pertinent factors or ratios such as studies of employee activities, salary ratios, or similar analyses. - (2) Many entities operate within a group where personnel and facilities are shared.
-Shared expenses, including expenses under the terms of a management contract, must be apportioned pro rata to the entities incurring the expense. - (3) Any basis adopted to apportion expenses must be that which is expected to yield the most accurate results and may result from special studies of employee activities, salary ratios, premium ratios, or similar analyses.
+If a specific identification is not feasible, a health plan or health insurer should provide an explanation of why it believes the more accurate result will be gained from allocation of expenses based upon pertinent factors or ratios such as studies of employee activities, salary ratios or similar analyses. - (2) Many entities operate within a group where personnel and facilities are shared.
+Shared expenses, including expenses under the terms of a management contract, must be apportioned pro rata to the entities incurring the expense. - (3) Any basis adopted to apportion expenses must be that which is expected to yield the most accurate results and may result from special studies of employee activities, salary ratios, premium ratios or similar analyses.
 Expenses that relate solely to the operations of a reporting entity, such as personnel costs associated with the adjusting and paying of claims, must be borne solely by the reporting entity and are not to be apportioned to other entities within a group. - (c) Disclosure of allocation methods.
-A health plan or health insurer must identify in the report the specific basis used to allocate expenses reported by lines of business including the individual market, small group market, and large group market. - (d) Maintenance of records.
-A health plan or health insurer must maintain and make available to the DMHC or CDI upon request the data used to allocate expenses reported under this section together with all supporting information required to determine that the methods identified and reported as required under paragraph (b) of this section were accurately implemented in preparing the report.
+A health plan or health insurer must identify in the report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 the specific basis used to allocate expenses reported by lines of business including the individual market, small group market, large group market. - (d) Maintenance of records.
+A health plan or health insurer must maintain and make available to DMHC or CDI upon request the data used to allocate expenses reported under this chapter together with all supporting information required to determine that the methods identified and reported as required under paragraph (b) of this section were accurately implemented in preparing the report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26.

-Calculating Medical Loss Ratio (MLR)
+Subchapter B-Calculating Medical Loss Ratio (MLR)